thorlindberg/thesis/dissertation/8-2 results-syntax.md

 {"break":true}

 This is much clearer to both parties, and because the data points have number values they are less likely to be invalidated.
 Text editors and data parsers that implement the JSON specification will highlight or throw an error if the properties include characters beyond numbers.
 As data interchange formats are typically not manually typed, it is possible for any value to end up as an unintended type.
 As such, the recipient would likely validate the types independently to ensure that they are indeed correct.
-This could be eased by including a `type declaration` that explicitly states the intended value:
+This could be eased with a `type declaration` that explicitly states the value type:

 ```
 {